wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/signer.md

 <a id="overview"></a>
 ## Overview

-[Signer](https://github.com/wavesplatform/signer) is a TypeScript/JavaScript component for your web app for interacting with the Waves blockchain.
+Waves Signer is a TypeScript/JavaScript library for your web app for interacting with the Waves blockchain.
 Using Signer you can easily create and sign transactions.

-Signer implements a protocol for interacting with external Provider library that authenticates users with their accounts and signes transactions.
+Signer is a protocol for interacting with external Provider library that authenticates users with their accounts and signes transactions.
 Your web app and Signer itself do not have access to user's private key and SEED phrase.

 ![](./_assets/signer.png)

 For now, you can use one of the following Providers:

-* ProviderSeed developed by Waves team creates user account from SEED.
+* [ProviderSeed](https://github.com/wavesplatform/provider-seed) developed by Waves team creates user account from SEED.
 ProviderSeed can be used at the app debugging stage.
 * [ProviderWeb](https://gitlab.waves.exchange/we-public/provider-web) developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.

 You can also develop your own Provider, see [Provider Interface](#provider-interface).